 So, if you don’t have the video on your PC and you cannot find it on YouTube but you know where it is on another website, all you need to do is get the embed code for that video.
 This can often be done just by right-clicking on the video, copying the embed code, and then you can embed it into your presentation.

-With the ability to add icons into your presentations, it just gives you some freedom to add a personal touch to the presentation.
+With the ability to add icons to your presentations, it just gives you some freedom to add a personal touch to the presentation.
 It is important to note that some versions do not come with the icons feature.
 However, if you have Office 365 you should always have the icons option.

 If you do not have the option to use icons, you could technically use shapes and with some clever aligning skills, they could be turned into icons or at least used as such.
 You could also use icons found on the web.
 They would need to be saved to your PC as an image and then again, with some clever aligning skills, nobody would know the difference.